 Public Behavior and Affection Indian customs

-India has a conservative culture, and public displays of affection are generally frowned upon.
-Even though couples may hold hands, kissing or hugging in public can attract stares or disapproval.
-Being mindful of this is particularly important in smaller towns and rural areas, whereas metropolitan cities may be slightly more lenient.
+India follows a conservative culture, so people generally frown upon public displays of affection.
+Even though couples can hold hands, kissing or hugging in public often attracts stares or disapproval.
+This cultural norm matters especially in smaller towns and rural areas, while metropolitan cities tend to be slightly more lenient.

 Dressing Respectfully